 One problem we are constantly confronted with at Spencer Training is riders who mount their horses without considering if their horse

 is mentally or physically ready to go to work.
 Results vary from a long head-butting session with the horse or injury to horse, rider, or

 both.
 The following is a detailed description of the warm-up program we use on every horse we ride, regardless of age, ability or

 experience.
 Within this program you will find many of the foundation exercises necessary to perform most of the maneuvers you will

 ask your horse later in your ride.
 It also ensures mental stability for the horse that may be fractious or high energy on a given day.
 If

 you are riding with a long-shanked, advanced curb bit, or a mechanical hackamore, you will not be able to complete all of these

 exercises, which should indicate to you that you have too much bit anyway.
 Snaffle bit or hackamore is recommended

 A. Lateral Flexion Exercise

 1.As soon as you are in the saddle, you naturally will have access to the left rein first.
 Hold that rein

 in a predetermined, fixed position on your thigh or on the front of the saddle where it is comfortable as long as it doesn't make you hunch over.
 At this point, don't use any leg.

+2.Let your horse do what he needs to do with the rein pulled back.
 If he wants to throw his head, back up, turn circles, etc.-- let him work it out until he has decided on his own to stand flat-footed

 and give you his head so that the rein is loose.
 At that point, and only at that point, release the rein.

 During this flexion exercise, the opposite rein plays no role.
 This is a multifaceted exercise.

 We want the horse to frame up mentally and physically.

 3.Once a horse is standing flat-footed giving his head using the left rein, obtain the same feel using

 forward, sideways or backwards.
 All you do is hold the rein.
 If the horse moves in any direction he needs to research the effects of

 that on his own.
 "Where you release is what you teach." " The point in time that you release the rein is the point in time that you tell

 the horse that everything he is doing is correct".
 Again, if you release when the horse is moving his feet, that is what you teach.
 Since

 you did not ask for the feet to move, that is not what you want to teach.
 By the same token, don't try to block the horse's movement

 if he feels he needs to move.
 Simply hold and wait.
 The feet must be quiet and head soft, then release.